Get the most recent information on South Australia's response to the Coronavirus pandemic.

-Temporary financial hardship is when you experience an extraordinary circumstance that significantly affects your ability to pay for essential living services such as food, accommodation, clothing, medical treatment or education costs.
+Temporary financial hardship is when you experience an extraordinary circumstance that significantly affects your ability to pay essential living costs such as food, accommodation, medical treatment or education costs.

 Extraordinary circumstances can include:

-- the loss of or significantly reduced primary income
+- a loss or significantly reduced primary income

 - serious injury or family tragedy